-Selkirk College is guided by a set of policies that reflect our vision, mission and values while providing a foundation on which we can achieve our stated goals in an environment of accountability and equality.
+Selkirk College is guided by a set of policies that reflect our vision, mission and values while providing a foundation on which we can achieve our stated goals in an environment of accountability.
 The policies of the college are consistent with legislative requirements and the Ministry of Post-Secondary Education and Future Skills directives.

 Policy Review

-There are two policy review bodies at Selkirk College, the Administrative Policy Review Committee and the Policy Review Committee.
+There are two policy review bodies at Selkirk College: the Administrative Policy Review Committee and the Education Policy Committee.

 Administrative Policy Review Committee